Tengchong: The British

 In 1868, during a visit to Tengchong, British Army Major Sladen procured a woodblock printed edition of the Chinese history of the town, which was to be brought back to England and deposited at the British Museum.
 In the West the town is best known as the site of the murder of British diplomat Augustus Margary on February 21, 1875, an event which led to the Chefoo Convention.
 It was also the base of the China Inland Mission missionary James Fraser during the majority of his time working with the Lisu people.
 At one point British forces in British-occupied Burma established a trading post in the town with hopes of generating wealth through trade with China.
 In the early 20th century, a thriving cross-border trade between British-controlled Burma and China was centered around Tengchong.
 In 1921, construction work began on the British consulate in Tengchong, with completion 10 years later.

 World War II

-During World War II, the area around Tengchong was the scene of fierce battles between the Japanese, invading from occupied Burma, and the combined Chinese forces of nationalists and communists aided by American fighter squadrons.
-After the Chinese government relocated to Sichuan after the fall of Nanjing, there were grave concerns that if Yunnan fell, Japanese access to Sichuan would become relatively easy, forcing a new and cumbersome relocation, hence large forces were deployed to stop the Japanese army.
+During World War II, the area around Tengchong was the scene of fierce battles between the Japanese who invaded from occupied Burma and combined Chinese forces of the Nationalists and communists, aided by American fighter squadrons.
+After the Chinese government relocated to Sichuan after the fall of Nanjing, there were grave concerns that if Yunnan fell, Japanese access to Sichuan would become relatively easy, forcing a new and cumbersome relocation, so large forces were deployed to stop the Japanese army.